Liminova/liminova.github.io/blog/any-distro-on-wsl.md

 thumbnail: "./any-distro-on-wsl/thumb.jpg"
 ---

-They should've told us about this waaay before July 2024.
-Turning any container image into WSL2 distro, I'll be using `fedora` to demonstrate.
+They really should've spilled the beans waaay before July 2024!
+Turning any container image into a WSL2 distro?
+I'll be using `fedora` for this post.

 <details>
 <summary>Ranting</summary>